 - RPA reduces the need for manual work, which gives time to interact with customers in the front office.

-- RPA is used to automate communication by automatically sending an email when an order is processed and agreed or delayed otherwise.
+- RPA is used to automate communication by automatically sending an email when an order is processed and agreed upon or delayed otherwise.

 Between 2017 and 2022, the global RPA market could grow by 30.14% per year.
-Robotic process automation makes it possible to transform the supply chain and disrupt the way goods are produced, sold, bought, and consumed.
+Robotic Process Automation makes it possible to transform the supply chain and disrupt the way goods are produced, sold, bought, and consumed.